-MMA and BJJ are two great combat disciplines that many individuals practice.
+MMA and BJJ (Brazilian Jiu-Jitsu) are two great combat disciplines that many individuals practice.
 Furthermore, practitioners like practicing both fighting styles, making it challenging to pick only one.

-The rest of the article will reveal more amazing facts about MMA and BJJ.
-Therefore, if you’re wondering if you should train MMA or BJJ?
+The rest of the article will reveal more amazing facts about mixed martial arts and Brazilian Jiu-Jitsu.
+Therefore, if you’re wondering if you should train in MMA or BJJ?
 You will get everything you need to know.

 Should I Learn MMA or BJJ?

-Deciding on training MMA or BJJ depends on your goals and what you wish to achieve from training.
+Deciding on training in MMA or BJJ depends on your goals and what you wish to achieve.